Building a Neural Network from Scratch with Python & NumPy

 self.b1 = np.ones((1, self.hidden_size))

-# W2 and b2 are between the hiddenlayer and the outputlayer
+# W2 and b2 sit between the hidden and output layer

 self.W2 = np.random.randn(self.hidden_size, self.output_size)